Consumer medicine information

 When an injection of Act-HIB is given, the immune system (body’s natural defences) will protect against Haemophilus Influenzae type b infections.
 However, as with any vaccine, Act-HIB may not protect 100% of vaccinated individuals.

-Do not use Act-HIB if your child:
+Do not have Act-HIB if your child has an allergy to:

-symptoms of an allergic reaction may include shortness of breath, wheezing or difficulty breathing, swelling of the face, lips, tongue or other parts of the body, skin rash, itching or hives
+• swelling of the face, lips, tongue or other parts of the body

 • has had a life-threatening reaction after previous administration of this vaccine or a vaccine containing the same substances.